thaining7/Bamazon/README.md

 ## Description

 Bamazon Manager allows you to manage your storefront by viewing your current products for sale, viewing your inventory, adding to your inventory and adding new products.
-To use Bamazon Manager, simply type node bamazonManager into the terminal.
+To use Bamazon Manager, simply type "node bamazonManager" into the terminal.

 ## Screenshots